j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 It is not so.
 And yet
 our machinations rust under wildflowers,
-and you daily greet my merest
+and daily you greet my merest
 tries with resolute kindness, firm yielding,
 even forgiveness.
 I only ask

 to dwell here still a space.
 You, firstborn child, made our striving
-into a place.
+into an actual place.
+I awake,

-the kind of dream of paradise which nations go to war to attain
+and I am still with you,

-I am only beginning to understand, and never want to leave
+only beginning to understand

+why nations war over a patch of soil.

 I will knock down the gates of heaven if it means I can stay.